Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Summary of General Lower Bound Results

 \begin{restatable}{theorem}{mainthmone} Suppose $\sigma_A$ and $\sigma_B$ are concave rank expansions lower bounds for $\bA \in \mathbb{C}^{m_A \times n_A}$ and $\bB\in \mathbb{C}^{m_B \times n_B}$, respectively, and $\gs_A(0) = \gs_B(0) = 0$.
 Let $d_A = \gs_A^{\dagger}(1)$, $d_B = \gs_B^{\dagger}(1)$.
 Then

 is a rank expansion lower bound for $\B C = \B A \otimes \B B$. \end{restatable}

 The proof of this result is lengthy.
-We delay it to Section~\ref{sec:main_proof_1}.
-Recursively applying the above theorem to $\B{C} = \bigotimes_{i=1}^p \B{A}_i$, where $p \geq 3$, requires solving a complicated multi-level composite optimization problem.
-To derive simple rank expansion lower bounds for nested bilinear algorithms, we require the rank expansions lower bounds $\gs_i$ for each $\B{A}_i$ to be log-log concave.
+We delay it \editstwo{until} Section~\ref{sec:main_proof_1}.
+Recursively applying the above theorem to $\B{C} = \bigotimes_{i=1}^p \B{A}_i$, where $p \geq 3$, requires solving a non-trivial optimization problem.
+To derive simple rank expansion lower bounds for nested bilinear algorithms, we require the rank expansion lower bounds $\gs_i$ for each $\B{A}_i$ to be log-log concave.

 \begin{defn} We say function $f(x)$ is \textit{log-log concave} (resp. \textit{convex}) if $\ln(f)$ is concave (resp. convex) in $\ln(x)$. \end{defn}